Time and Date Stamps (logged): 01:37:07 08-29-2008

 Problem Number 4

-A projectile leaves the edge of a table at 34 cm/s, then falls freely a distance of
+A projectile leaves the edge of a table and falls freely a distance of 150 cm to the

 .